georgian-io-archive/foreshadow/doc/users.rst

 Next, we will examine the :code:`intents` section.
 This section is used to override intents globally, unlike the columns section which overrode intents on a per-column basis.
 Any changes to intents defined in this section will apply across the entire Preprocessor pipeline.
+However, individual pipelines defined in the columns section will override pipelines defined here.

 The keys in this section each represent the name of an intent.
 In this example, :code:`NumericIntent` is being overridden.
 The value is a dictionary with the keys :code:`"single"` and :code:`"multi"` respresent the single and multi pipeline overrides.
 The value of these pipelines is parsed through the same mechanism as the pipelines